stowball/hucssley/README.md

 }
 ```

-would be available available as the following, base class:
+would be available as the following base class:

 ```css
 .align-items-flex-end